What is a Scene in a Powerful Novel?

 The MOST Important Question

-What is the purpose of a scene?
+What is the purpose of every scene?

 Once you’ve written all your scenes, and you know they have a purpose, you’ll want to see you’ve located them in the most effective spot in your story.
 Only an analysis of your Story Arc can show you this.